srlee010/readme/README.md

 - 👋 Hi, I’m Sora Lee!
 - 👀 I’m interested in studying computer science.
-- 🌱 I’m currently learning ...html, css and javaScript.
+- 🌱 I’m currently learning iOS Swift Language and will make application.
-- 💞️ I would like to be a resourceful person!
+- 💞️ I would like to be a iOS Developer who shares good effects on society.
 - 📫 How to reach me ... srlee010@gmail.com

 <!---